 President Qiu Yong met with some Berkeley professors, and issued letters of appointment to 15 professors including Junqiao Wu、Slawomir W. Hermanowicz、Scott Moura、Shmuel Oren、Kameshwar Poolla、Xin Guo、Ilan Alder、Liwei Lin、Connie Chang-Hasnain、Seung-Wuk Lee、Ting Xu、Gerard Marriott、Xiaohua Gong、Song Li、Feng Wang.
 Those professors, who formed the backbone of TBSI personnel, were appointed as affiliated professors by Tsinghua University.
 Together with Tsinghua professors, they would build up the first 17 TBSI scientific and research laboratories covering three interdisciplinary fields including environmental science and new energy technology, data science and information technology and precision medicine and healthcare.
 President Qiu Yong then had business lunch with Berkeley professors, discussing about issues including student cultivation, interdisciplinary research, discipline distribution, and industrial collaboration, etc. They had a group photo taken to mark the occasion.

-The Fifth Meeting of Academic Advisory Committee of Tsinghua-Berkeley Shenzhen Institute Successfully Held
+The Sixth Meeting of Academic Advisory Committee of Tsinghua-Berkeley Shenzhen Institute Successfully Held